MDB and vending machines

 - Proprietary protocols

-The MDB protocol due to historical reasons was very common in vending machines at one point in time due to the standardization of the protocol across multiple Vending machine manufacturers.
+The MDB protocol, due to historical reasons, was very common in vending machines due to the standardization of the protocol across multiple Vending machine manufacturers.
+This is a distinctly pre-internet type of protocol.
 The specification of the MDB protocol itself can be found on the NAMA site: The MDB 4.2 specification (Note that version 4.2 was the most recent in 2014 and is still the most recent as of this post in June 2019) This protocol is somewhat easy to work with once you know how (assuming you have designed your software the right way for this mostly real time domain), but getting to know how to use is a bit tricky due to the lack of materials out there.

 Back then I spent a bunch of time looking at the protocol both theoretically and how that practically translated to real equipment in the field.
 I created a microcontroller based translator for the Multidrop Bus protocol for connecting vending machines to embedded linux devices.
 This enabled modern embedded linux devices to connect to vending machines directly. there's a few things that came up while making this that I figure are worth mentioning: